google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 For background information about USB, check out the [official USB specifications](http://www.usb.org/home).

-The Chrome team is excited to be launching experimental features early to developers.
 The [WebUSB API](https://wicg.github.io/webusb/) is currently a draft which means that it is far enough along to be real and usable, but there is still time to make fixes that developers need.
-That's why the Chrome Team is actively looking for eager developers to give it a try and send [feedback on the spec](https://github.com/wicg/webusb/issues) and [feedback on the implementation](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EUSB).
+That's why the Chrome Team is actively looking for eager developers to try it and give [feedback on the spec](https://github.com/wicg/webusb/issues) and [feedback on the implementation](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EUSB).

-The WebUSB API is currently planned to be enabled experimentally on your origin in Origin Trials, and available now locally on your machine using an experimental flag.
+In the very near future we plan for you to be able to enable WebUSB on your origin via [Origin Trials](#available-for-origin-trials).
+Until then you can enable it on your local computer for development purposes by flipping an experimental flag.
 The implementation is partially complete and currently available on Chrome OS, Linux, Mac, and Windows.
-Go to `chrome://flags/#enable-webusb`, enable the highlighted flag, restart Chrome and you should be good to go.
+Go to `chrome://flags/#enable-experimental-web-platform-features`, enable the highlighted flag, restart Chrome and you should be good to go.

 <img style="width:723px; max-height:205px" src="/web/updates/images/2016-03-02-access-usb-devices-on-the-web/web-usb-flag.png" alt="Web USB Flag highlighted in chrome://flags"/>